sc-voice/sc-voice_net/content/study/translator.md

 Since SuttaCentral Voice only supports segmented text, many translations available on SuttaCentral are simply not available on SuttaCentral Voice.
-This restriction necessarily limits the selection of translators.
 As more translators use Bilara, SuttaCentral Voice will automatically show new translators as options.